 When label tags are added to the checkboxes, users are able to click the label to tick it.
 The label gives them a larger target to hit, which leads to less struggle and quicker task completion.
 It’s also more intuitive because users expect to activate an element when they click its label.
 They do it on menus and buttons all the time.

-Screen Reader Accessible
+Screen Reader Accessibility

 Checkboxes without label tags are inaccessible to screen readers.
 Screen readers can’t figure out which label belongs to which checkbox based on positioning alone.
+This causes the screen reader to read the labels and checkboxes separately to users.

-The screen reader will read the labels and checkboxes separately to users.
-This makes it hard to figure out which label goes with which checkbox.
+Users will struggle to figure out which label goes with which checkbox.
 But when you add the label tags in, each checkbox gets read to the user with the correct label.